Chunjee/graphicsearch.ahk/tutorial.md

 Let's imagine we want to click the pizza closet to the center, `.resultSortDistance` will sort a resultsObject by proximity to an x,y coord.
 A real smart app might even use GraphicSearch to find the center <img src = 'assets/emojii/smart.png'>

-For simplicity we'll say we already know the center is always at 300,300
+For example simplicity we'll say we already know the center is always at 300,300

 > [!Note]
 > Graphicsearch doesn't mutate arguments it's given, notice that the sorted and unsorted ResultObjects are different in this example.